johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 ### Proof of Stake

-One of the best solutions to the energy problem is already in play, and that is a newer consensus algorithm known as **proof-of-stake.**
+One of the best solutions to the energy problem is already in play, and that is a newer consensus algorithm known as **proof of stake.**

-Instead of the proof-of-work method of solving an energy-intensive math puzzle, proof-of-stake networks have their “miners” (often called **validators**) put up a large stack of collateral (usually the native token of the network) which can be slashed (taken away) if the validator behaves incorrectly.
+Instead of the proof of work method of solving an energy-intensive math puzzle, proof of stake networks have their “miners” (often called **validators**) put up a large stack of collateral (usually the native token of the network) which can be slashed (taken away) if the validator behaves incorrectly.
 Malicious or incorrect behavior means losing cash—so it is a powerful incentive.

-By removing this heavy computational component the energy use of the network is reduced dramatically.
+Removing the heavy computation component in the consensus algorithm reduces the energy use of the network dramatically.

-Ethereum currently uses proof of work, but has been planning and rolling out a proof of stake mechanism for quite some time now, and it is rumored to go live later this year.
+Ethereum currently uses proof of work, but it has been planning and rolling out a proof of stake mechanism for quite some time now, and it is believed to go live later this year.
 At that point, the energy usage of Ethereum is said to [drop by 99%.](https://blog.ethereum.org/2021/05/18/country-power-no-more/)

-(Although Bitcoin, the largest energy user, has no plans to move away from proof-of-work.)
+(Although as of now Bitcoin, the largest energy consumer, has no plans to move away from proof of work.)

 ### Take 3: Scams/ponzis/hacks